 Tips & Tricks For This Healthy Gingerbread Loaf

 - All ovens are different in terms of bake time.
 I feel like I say this a lot but, truth.
 55 minutes is perfect in my oven for this loaf, however this can vary.
 Just check for doneness with a cake tester.

 - Be sure to stick with the white whole wheat flour here (and not regular whole wheat flour).
 It helps keep the loaf nice and light and fluffy.

 - Also, try to stick with a 9×5 inch loaf pan.
 After a whole lotta testing, I find it just bakes up better in this size pan.

 - The sparkling (or turbinado) sugar for sprinkling is totally optional, but it adds just the most delightful little crunch to the top of the loaf.

-Additional Quick Bread Recipes You Might Enjoy:
+Additional Quick Breads You Might Enjoy: